DCF-2/Appphython/README.md

 # Appphython
-App for statistic in python
+App for statistic in python.